openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

     *Figure 2.* K-Fold cross-validation.

-The :math:`k` folds are generally chosen so that they are of approximately equal sizes.
+The :math:`k` folds are generally chosen to be of approximately equal sizes.
 If the sample size :math:`n` is a multiple of :math:`k`, then the folds can have exactly the same size.